mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

     ![](cold_wallet_images/switch_to_cold_wallet.png)

 8) Switch to 'Node Overiview' page.
 You should see that the node is not able to sync, it has 0 blocks.
-Now, we should move data from the 'Online Node' to your offline host.
+Now, move data from the 'Online Node' to your offline host.

 # Transfer Node Data